vhaghani26/rocketchip/README.md

 	sh Miniconda3-py39_4.10.3-Linux-x86_64.sh

+Also install `mamba` which is better way to run conda installs

+	conda install mamba -n base -c conda-forge

 Clone the rocketchip repository to wherever you typically keep repositories.
 For example this might be your home directory.